M-r-J-o-h-n/SWH-Injector/README.md

-The idea is well explained below image.

 [Imgur](https://imgur.com/AJojXut)

+This explains well the idea.

-SEH is not supported, implement it yourself.
+SEH is not supported.

 # How it works